satish1901/bisque-dev/docs/guides/bisque_module.md

 - LetsEncrypt certificates are used for encrypted traffic

 ## A.) Develop Module CellSegment3DUnet (PyTorch)
-We describe the module which takes a 3D cell image in NIFTI (*.nii) format as input and generates segmentation mask for it.
+We describe the module which takes a 3D cell image in TIFF format as input and generates segmentation mask for it.

 ### Overall Module code